BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the concept.

+#### **What To Do When I First Wake Up**

+The emperor Vespasian boasted that he could be working within 30 seconds of waking up in the morning.
+I have to admire that as a habit.
+I am usually distracted by the radio, more recently by podcasts, and the now electronically delivered news.
+And once I’ve checked out global and national crises, I have then got the horrors of my current email inbox and bank balance.
+So in my case I can be distracted and have my day ruined within 30 seconds.

+The thing is though, the first couple of hours of the day are for me - and I suspect for a lot of people - the time when I am most energetic and able to be most productive.
+So I really ought to be using those hours to tackle the things that will bring me most long term benefit.
+It’s six in the morning.
+Let’s see how I get on between now and nine.

 #### **My current workflow for producing these articles**

 It was always my intention to work in the most minimal way possible.
 When I started this project, I was using Google Docs combined with Omniflow.
 I gave myself five minutes on Omniflow to come up with a text.
 I then opened the Google document and pasted it in With a bit of light editing.
 I was then able to use the publish to web option on Google Docs.
 The final stage was to embed the most recent section of the Google doc into a blue sky post.